berkimbayev/kinnow/README.md

 </p>

 ###
-The proprietary seating design for this theater was insired by the works of Dieter Rams and classic sci-fi movies.
-The seating's design should be futuristic so that the whole theater feels like a spaceship.
-Before the movie starts, there should be a short video that contributes to these feelings.
-During this video, all seats should recline as if the spaceship prepares to leave this planet.
+The proprietary seating design for this theater was insired by the works of Dieter Rams (Vitsoe 620 Seating System) and the classic sci-fi movies (2001: A Space Odyssey or The Empire Strikes Back).
+The seating's backs are high enough, so that you will not see people on the front row.
+The seating's armrest looks like an industrial robotic arm.
+The overall seating's design looks futuristic, while the whole theater should look like a spaceship.
+Before the movie starts, there should be a short video, showing that the spaceship is ready to take off.
+During this video, all seats should recline back as the spaceship prepares to leave this planet.
 ###

 <p>